TheIsrael1/stackblud-blog/README.md

 - Component code composition / compound components
-- I didn't use a css in js/ts lib like emotion, because the setup with the next 13 app dir was an overkill, but I was still able to achive some of the advantages of using it like scoped styles, dynamic stying, elimination of className collisions with the cva and tailwind-merge libraries, which are also more lightweight
+- I didn't use a css in js/ts lib like emotion, because the setup with the next 13 app dir was an overkill, but I was still able to achive some of the advantages of using it like scoped styles, dynamic stying, elimination of className collisions with the cva and tailwind-merge libraries, which are also more lightweight.
+You can find an extensive use of these in the blogCard component

 ## Routes
 - / (homepage)